 - Clinicians made a long-term study of 12,480 women age 70-81.
 Those who drank daily were about 20% less likely than abstainers to have poor memory and thinking abilities.113

-- Statisticians studied 6,000 people age 65 and older.
+- Researchers studied 6,000 people age 65 and older.
 Moderate drinkers had a 54% lower risk of dementia than abstainers.
 The dementia included Alzheimer’s.114

-- Epidemiologists studied 7,983 people aged 55 of age or older in The Netherlands w.
+- Scientists studied 7,983 people aged 55 of age or older in The Netherlands.
 They followed them for an average of six years.
 Those who had one to three drinks of per day had a much lower risk of dementia than abstainers.115

 - Doctors studied over 400 people at least 75 years old for six years.
 Drinkers were only half as likely to develop dementia as abstainers.
 The dementia included Alzheimer’s.116

 - Moderate drinking among older women can benefit memory.
-Moderate drinkers did better on measures of thinking and memory.
+Those who were moderate drinkers did better on measures of thinking and memory.
 On all measures, drinkers did better than abstainers.
-Moderate drinking was having up to two drinks per day.117
+Moderate drinking was having up to two drinks per day.
+That’s up to twice the US advised rate.117

 - Researchers completed a study of 1,018 persons age 65-79 measuring their physical and mental health.
 It did so for an average of 23 years.
 Either abstaining or drinking heavily increased risk of cognitive impairment.